 Not only this, but WordPress Gutenberg also contains semi-distraction mode, in which there is a little gear icon in the top right corner, from where you can switch the settings sidebar on and off.

-If you are keen and don’t like to be distracted during working at all, then Gutenberg is made for you.
+If you are keen and don’t like to be distracted while working at all, then Gutenberg is made for you.
 It will keep you out of any backend disturbances and also give an interface that will be more content-centered.

 5. Mobile Friendly System

 Well, It’s a mobile era, today people are all dependent on their phones, both by functionality and usage.
-Seeing that, companies are diverting themselves by improving their functionality over smaller devices.
+Seeing that companies are diverting themselves by improving their functionality over smaller devices.

 iSo as Gutenberg, the Complete Gutenberg is mobile-friendly.
 With this Block Editor, you can smoothly edit your pages or posts.
 Frankly, it is not limited to the pages you create.

 WordPress Gutenberg is a developer-friendly solution not only for content developers but also the plugin developers.
 As, they don’t have to depend on shortcodes(however, you can still create them), but can create custom blocks that users can add to their posts.
 So, ultimately, no worries about shortcodes.